dennisatabay/exmplpckg/docs/autodoc.rst

 For our example, being in our ``docs`` folder, we can do this

-	$ sphinx-apidoc -o . ..
+	$ sphinx-apidoc -o source\ ..

+Be sure to set the -o outputdir that will contain the generated Sphinx source files to docs/source/.
+This took me a while to figure out...

-This will automatically create *.rst files for each module.
+This will automatically create ``*.rst`` files for each module.
 You can find them in your docs folder.
 For our example, this generated  a ``exmplpckg.rst`` file.
 We can now include it into our documentation and `change it`_ manually, if we want to.
 We treat it like any other .srt file that is part of our documentation. apidoc alo created a ``modules.rst`` file, which I deleted because I won't use it.

-:ref:`exmplpckg_apidoc` This is how it looks like for our example.
+See the chapter This is how it looks like for our example.

 How to document your code